 If the Shop Fox M111 is too expensive for you; more than $2000 at the time we inspected it, then you could consider this one.
 However, there are some absent features you could find such as lack of RPM readout panel, no depth gauge, low power motor, etc.

 There are actually other Grizzly milling machines out there such as Grizzly G0781 and Grizzly G0619.
-But when we checked them, they are unavailable to purchase.
+If you love Grizzly products, you can search further those models.

 - Variable speed